railsgirls/guides.railsgirls.com/_posts/2012-06-03-thumbnails.markdown

   *Leopards* if you have 10.5 or 10.6).
 * Windows: download and run the [ImageMagick installer][im-win] (use the first *download* link).
+* Linux: On Ubuntu and Debian, run `sudo apt-get install imagemagick`.
+Use the appropriate package manager instead of `apt-get` for other distributions.

   [im-osx]: http://cactuslab.com/imagemagick/
   [step2]:  http://guides.railsgirls.com/install/#setup_for_os_x_old